Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A Generalization: Hopf algebras from co--operads with multiplication

-\begin{prop} The $\Coop^{symnc}(n)$ form a symmetric cooperad with mutiplication and $\B=\bigoplus \Coop^{symnc}(n)_{\SS_n}$ forms a bialgebra, and if $\Coop$ has an operadic counit, then $\B'$ is a unital an non--unital bialgebra.
-Furthermore if $\Coop(1)$ is equivariantly almost connected, then the quotient $\B'/I$ is a Hopf algebra. \end{prop} \begin{proof} It is clear that the free multiplication then also satisfies \eqref{multequieq} and the equivariant version \eqref{oureqn} holds.
-A counit for a symmetric cooperad is by definition a morphism $\Coop(\{s\})\to k$ that is invariant under isomorphism, hence so is its extension.
+\begin{prop} The $\Coop^{symnc}(n)$ form a symmetric co--operad with multiplication and $\B=\bigoplus \Coop^{symnc}(n)_{\SS_n}$ forms a bi--algebra, and if $\Coop$ has an operadic co--unit, then $\B'$ is a unital an non--unital bi--algebra.
+Furthermore if $\Coop(1)$ is almost connected, then the quotient $\B'/\I$ is a Hopf algebra. \end{prop} \begin{proof} It is clear that the free multiplication also satisfies \eqref{multequieq} and the equivariant version of \eqref{oureqn} holds.
+A co--unit for a symmetric co--operad is by definition a morphism $\Coop(\{s\})\to k$ that is invariant under isomorphism, hence so is its extension.
 The rest of the statements are proved analogously to the non--symmetric case.

 \end{proof}